pluto/.github/README.md

 </div>

-Pluto is a set of developer tools that makes applied cryptography accessible to developers across the world.
+Pluto is building a set of developer tools that makes applied cryptography accessible to developers across the world.

 Our tools help developers incorporate Web Proofs into their applications that enable verifiable access to Web2 data sources.